If you're looking for a historic, UNESCO World Heritage site that can easily fit into a half day from London, consider a day trip to Canterbury!

-Canterbury is synonymous with some of the most famous aspects of English culture, including Canterbury Tales and the murder of Thomas Becket - a mainstay of history class (I won't tell if you've forgotten - catch up on the details below).
+Canterbury is synonymous with some of the most famous pieces of English culture, including Canterbury Tales and the murder of Thomas Becket - a mainstay of history class (I won't tell anyone if you admit that you've forgotten - you can catch up on the details below, before your trip).

 Finding his faith later in Life, Becket became a thorn in the side of the King, who finally declared "Will no one rid me of this turbulent priest?"

-Whether he was just frustrated or deadly serious is a matter of debate, but the undeniable end result was the shocking murder of the later-sainted Archbishop in Canterbury Cathedral and Henry seeking absolution from an angry Pope and citizenry.
+Whether he was just frustrated and this was rhetorical, or deadly serious and proclaiming a death sentence is a matter of serious historical debate, but the undeniable end result was the shocking murder of the later-sainted Archbishop in Canterbury Cathedral and King Henry seeking absolution from an angry Pope and citizenry.

-In the current era, the Cathedral is the head of the Church of England and the Anglican Communion (which includes the off-shoots of the Church, such as the Episcopal Church, which took up the mantle of the established churches in many of the American colonies after the American Revolution).
+In the current era, Canterbury Cathedral continues to be the head of the Church of England and the Anglican Communion, which includes the off-shoots of the Church, such as the Episcopal Church, which took up the mantle of the established churches in many of the American colonies after the American Revolution.

-Don't forget to check out the cloisters (accessed by a door that looks like an emergency exit - ask for help if you're worried about setting off the fire alarm).
+Don't forget to check out the cloisters before you wrap up your tour of the Cathedral.
+They're extremely easy to miss.
+They're to be accessed by a door that looks like an emergency exit - ask for help if you're worried about setting off the fire alarm, like I was!

-Once you've finished your tour of the Cathedral, spend some time wandering the labyrinthine streets of medieval Canterbury.
-Like so many great cathedral cities, such as Strasbourg or Chartres, Canterbury has been playing host to pilgrims for hundreds of years.
-In the city centre, you'll find branches of some of your favourite chains - M&S, Waterstones, and Jack Wills.
+Like so many great cathedral cities, such as France's Strasbourg or Chartres, Canterbury has been playing host to pilgrims for hundreds of years, giving rise to a welcoming town centre, catering to all the daily visitors.
+In the city centre, you'll find branches of some of your favourite chains for a bit of shopping - M&S, Waterstones, and Jack Wills, among many others.

-Canterbury has a number of gorgeous garden areas - including Westgate Gardens and Greyfriars Gardens.
-You'll also find a number of medieval relics - including the Tower of Mary Magdelene and St. Augustine's Abbey.
+Canterbury has a number of gorgeous garden areas, if the weather cooperates!
+Options include Westgate Gardens and Greyfriars Gardens.
+You'll also find several medieval buildings - including the Tower of Mary Magdelene and St. Augustine's Abbey.

 You may also like...